Ban-the-Box on College Applications

 What’s the Problem?

-Maryland currently has a recidivism rate of around 40%, meaning 4 out of ten released inmates commit another crime within three years.
+Maryland currently has a recidivism rate of around 40%, meaning 4 out of ten released inmates are returned to prison within three years.
 Removing barriers to reentry, including banning the box on college applications, will help former inmates to provide for themselves and their families and greatly reduce recidivism rates.
 Giving people a second chance is the right thing to do.

 What’s the Proposal?